andrewhowdencom/website/site/content/post/this-site.rst

 This site is where I undertake a lot of my web experiments.
-`You can see it on GitHub`_, however if you're curious, a brief summary of the the various technologies used is below.
+`You can see it on GitHub`_, however if you're curious, a brief summary of the various technologies used is below.
 It's not an exhaustive list, however, it's some of the things I think are most interesting at the minute.

 TL, DR